-Small batch strawberry jam takes the complicated and messy work of canning out of preserving summer’s best flavors.
+This small batch strawberry jam is an easy refrigerator jam made without pectin.
+It takes the complicated and messy work of canning out of preserving summer’s best flavors.
 Just fresh berries, sugar, and lemon juice are all you need to put up a jar or two of sweet berry jam.

 You’ll find, with a no-pectin jam like this, your jam is going to set with a softer texture.
 At the same time, you’re able to use a lot less sugar in a recipe without pectin and it won’t affect the setting process.
 The addition of lemon juice helps the jam to firm up a bit; cooking down the fruit and sugar mixture helps with this, too.
 The beauty of a recipe like this one is that, if you do find your jam is a little loosey-goosey after spending some time in the fridge, you can always cook it down a little further.